|HUI, DAFENG - Tennessee State University|

 |SHEN, WEIJN - Guangzhou University|

 |LUO, YIQI - University Of Oklahoma|

-Technical Abstract: Background/Question/Methods: Climate changes, including chronic changes in precipitation amounts, will influence plant physiology, biomass and productivity, and soil respiration.
+Technical Abstract: Climate changes, including chronic changes in precipitation amounts, will influence plant physiology and growth.
 However, such precipitation effects on switchgrass, a major bioenergy crop, have not been well investigated.
-Two precipitation experiments (one mesocosm in a greenhouse and one field manipulation) were conducted in Nashville, TN.
-Both experiments included five precipitation treatments (ambient precipitation, -33%, +33%, -50%, and +50% of ambient).
-The growing season progression of leaf physiology, aboveground biomass, and soil respiration were determined over two years for each experiment.
-Results/Conclusions: Precipitation treatments significantly affected leaf physiology, growth, and aboveground biomass, and soil respiration in both experiments.
-In the mesocosm experiment, the photosynthetic rates of switchgrass were increased in the wet (+50% and +33%) treatments, but were not changed in the dry treatments, compared to the control.
-Both aboveground productivity and soil respiration linearly increased with increases in precipitation.
-In the field experiment, aboveground productivity showed a nonlinear and asymmetric response to precipitation change.
-Soil respiration had a nonlinear yet symmetric response to precipitation change.
-This study demonstrated that while switchgrass is a drought tolerant grass, severe drought significantly reduces its growth and biomass, and that high precipitation stimulates switchgrass photosynthesis and growth.
+We conducted a two-year precipitation simulation experiment using large pots (95 L) in an environmentally controlled greenhouse in Nashville, TN.
+Five precipitation treatments (ambient precipitation, and -50%, -33%, +33%, and +50% of ambient) were applied in a randomized complete block design with "Alamo" switchgrass plants one year after they were established from tillers.
+The growing season progression of leaf physiology, tiller number, and height and aboveground biomass were determined each growing season.
+Precipitation treatments significantly affected leaf physiology, growth, and aboveground biomass.
+The photosynthetic rate in the +50% treatment was 18.7 µmol CO2 m-2s-1, significantly higher than other treatments.
+The biomass in the +50 % treatment was twice that in the -50% treatment.
+Compared to the ambient treatment, the -33% treatment did not influence leaf physiology, plant growth, and aboveground biomass, but the -50% treatment significantly reduced plant height and aboveground biomass.
+This study demonstrated that while switchgrass is a drought tolerant grass, severe drought significantly reduces its growth and biomass, and that high precipitation stimulates photosynthesis and growth.